civichackingagency/civichackingagency.github.io/_pages/index.md

 ---
 layout: home
 title: "Civic Hacking Agency"
-description: "A collective of technologists supporting civic organizations, and one another."
+description: "We are a collaborative of technologists supporting civic organizations, and one another."
+news-title: News
+news-link: news/
 ---